Andy-Osborne/Recipe-Workshop/testing.md

 Breakdown of ``user_registration()`` functionality:

-- Checking if user is in session
+- Checking if user is in session:

   - When a user a loads the page, a conditional statement is run which checks to see whether a user is in session.
 The result of the conditional statement is saved in a variable.